 Exemptions

-2. Exemptions can also be granted on a case-by-case basis on humanitarian grounds or to support the attendance of inter-governmental meetings.
+Exemptions can be granted on a case-by-case basis on humanitarian grounds.

 Sanction Name